cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/build-tools/gradle.html.md

 title: Gradle
 ---

-## <a id="intro"></a> Introduction ##

-Gradle is a build tool, that can "automate the building, testing, publishing, deployment and more of software packages or other types of projects such as generated static websites, generated documentation or indeed anything else."
+Gradle is a build tool that automates the building, testing, publishing, and deployment of software packages, generated static websites, generated documentation, and more.

-There is a plugin that adds Cloud Foundry oriented tasks to a gradle project, called "gradle-cf-plugin".
+The gradle-cf-plugin adds Cloud Foundry-oriented tasks to a Gradle project.

-## <a id="intro"></a> Adding the plugin ##
+## <a id="intro"></a> Add the plugin ##

-An example Gradle project with the Cloud Foundry plugin installed looks something like this (build.gradle);
+An example Gradle project with the Cloud Foundry plugin installed looks something like this (build.gradle):

 ~~~